Can You Use Ring Doorbell Without WiFi?

 No, without internet and a WiFi connection, you can’t set up a Ring Doorbell.

 A new Ring Doorbell is initially set up by using the Ring App.
-Without an internet connection and a WiFi signal to connect your device to the Ring App, you can’t go through the any of the setup steps and menus.
+Without an internet connection and a WiFi signal to connect your device to the Ring App, you can’t go through any of the setup steps and menus.

 Will Ring Doorbell Work With Mobile Hotspot?

-A Ring Doorbell, and other Ring devices, will connect to and work with a mobile hotspot.
+A Ring Doorbell and other Ring devices will connect to and work with a mobile hotspot.
 A mobile hotspot is a temporary wireless access point created by a dedicated hardware device or smartphone that shares the device’s cellular data.
 Other nearby wireless devices can use the shared hotspot to connect to the internet.
 Mobile hotspots are also known as portable hotspots.

 By setting up a mobile hotspot, you let your other devices connect to the internet through the cellular network.

 Once you set up the hotspot, your Ring devices will detect it.
 But they won’t connect automatically.
 You have to go into the device settings and connect them one by one.
-Once the device is connected to the hotspot it will work as if it had WiFi.
+Once the device is connected to the hotspot, it will work as if it had WiFi.

-Hotspots usually have a shorter range and aren’t as stable as WiFi so the Ring may not work as well.
-But I’ve tried it a few times when my power was out with Verizon 5G and it worked fine.
+Hotspots usually have a shorter range and aren’t as stable as WiFi, so the Ring may not work as well.
+But I’ve tried it a few times when my power was out with Verizon 5G, and it worked fine.

 Using a hotspot for your Ring devices could be expensive if you pay high data rates.